Kevin Weeks: The Halloran murder

-On the night of May 11, 1982, Bulger was told of the whereabouts of a former associate turned federal informant, Edward Brian Halloran, known on the streets as "Balloonhead".
+On the night of May 11, 1982, Bulger was told of the whereabouts of a former associate turned federal informant, Brian Halloran, known on the streets as "Balloonhead" owing to the size of his cranium.
 After arriving at the scene, Weeks staked out Anthony's Pier 4 Restaurant, where Halloran and construction worker Michael Donahue were dining together.
-As Donahue and Halloran drove out of the parking lot Weeks signaled Bulger by stating, "The balloon is in the air", over a handheld radio.
-Bulger drove up with a masked man armed with a silenced Mac 10; Bulger himself carried a .30 caliber carbine.
+As Donahue and Halloran drove out of the parking lot in a blue Datsun, Weeks signaled Bulger by stating, "The balloon is in the air", over a handheld radio.
+Bulger drove up in a souped-up 1975 Chevrolet Malibu with a masked man armed with a silenced Mac 10 submachine gun; Bulger himself carried a .30 caliber carbine rifle.
 Bulger and the other shooter, allegedly Pat Nee, opened fire and sprayed Halloran and Donahue's car with bullets.
 Donahue was shot in the head and killed instantly.
+After Halloran stumbled out of the car, Bulger continued to shoot him as his writhing body was "bouncing off the ground", according to Weeks.